 Three-quarters of the work tasks in the FY 2026 UPWP consist of activities mandated under federal law for MPOs.
-In addition, this work program fully reflects all relevant federal planning priorities and emphasis areas, as well as specific regulations.
+In addition, this work program incorporates state and federal planning guidance provided to the NJTPA in August and October 2024, respectively.
+This work program is also guided by the planning goals in the NJTPA's current Long Range Transportation Plan, Plan 2050: Transportation.
+People.
+Opportunity.